survivejs/babel-preset-survivejs-kanban/README.md

-# babel-preset-survivejs-kanban - Babel preset for SurviveJS Kanban
+# babel-preset-survivejs-kanban - Babel preset for SurviveJS Kanban application

 This preset has been designed to make it more convenient to implement [SurviveJS Kanban](https://github.com/survivejs/webpack_react) application.
 It includes the following features: